WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 #### Step 3: Get response blobs to browser

 These response blobs are sent back to the browser.
 A seller’s JavaScript can [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) them back to the browser, perhaps as the response body to the Fetch initiated in Step 2.
-This Fetch is initiated with a flag to prepare the browser to look for `X-fledge-auction-results` HTTP response headers:
+This Fetch is initiated with a flag to prepare the browser to look for `Ad-Auction-Result` HTTP response headers:
 <pre>
 fetch('https://www.example-ssp.com/auction', { <b>adAuctionHeaders: true</b>, … })
 </pre>